What will my Abdominoplasty / Tummy Tuck Scar look like?

 Depending on your chosen procedure and scar formation and healing processes, there are a number of scar treatments available to you following your surgery, should this be recommended by your Plastic Surgeon.

-- A scar consultation with a Dermal Clinician helps your team work out your best scar treatment options
+- A scar consultation with a Dermal Clinician helps your team work out your most suitable scar treatment options

 - You’ll tend to get a minimum of 3 scar treatments tailored to suit your scar and/or skin type